brightcove/brightcove-player-sdk-ios/README.md

 	// Video duration label
     BCOVPUILayoutView *durationLayoutView = [BCOVPUIBasicControlView layoutViewWithControlFromTag:BCOVPUIViewTagLabelDuration width:kBCOVPUILayoutUseDefaultValue elasticity:0.0];

-	// Slider bar used for scrubbing through the video
+	// Slider bar used for seeking through the video
 	// The elasticity is set to 1 so that it can resize to fill available space BCOVPUILayoutView *progressLayoutView = [BCOVPUIBasicControlView layoutViewWithControlFromTag:BCOVPUIViewTagSliderProgress width:kBCOVPUILayoutUseDefaultValue elasticity:1.0];